 The ATI/ITC Tax and Development Conference took place from 2 to 4 July 2019 and brought together more than 150 stakeholders working in the field of tax and development.
-The conference was jointly organised by the Addis Tax Initiative and the International Tax Compact, with financial support from the German Federal Ministry for Economic Cooperation and Development, European Union, Dutch Ministry of Foreign Affairs and Ministry of Finance of the Slovak Republic.
+The conference was jointly organised by the Addis Tax Initiative (ATI) and the International Tax Compact (ITC), with financial support from the German Federal Ministry for Economic Cooperation and Development, European Union, Dutch Ministry of Foreign Affairs and Ministry of Finance of the Slovak Republic.

 Participants of the ATI/ITC Tax and Development Conference 2019 included representatives from 34 different countries.
 These included 29 representatives from 16 ATI partner countries, and 47 representatives from 14 ATI development partners and 25 representatives from 10 ATI supporting organisations.
 Further, six regional and international tax networks were represented at the conference, five of which are members of the Network of Tax Organisations (NTO), as well as 13 different think tanks and academic organisations and 12 civil society organisations.
 The United Nations (UN), World Bank Group (WBG) and Organisation for Economic Co-operation and Development (OECD), as well as the Platform for Collaboration on Tax (PCT), Tax Inspectors Without Borders (TIWB) and the International Budget Partnership (IBP), were also represented.